Mrkenvin1982/herenow/content/article/rails-actioncable-on-different-domain.md

 chance of being leaked/exposed, then when it was shared via cookies.
 A user might save the webpage and share it, forever exposing the actioncable authentication secret, for example.

-One might call this a feature though, now your realtime app still works when the webpage is saved and shared.
+One might call this a feature though ¯\_(ツ)_/¯, now your realtime app still works when the webpage is saved.

-The ideal solution is to move to a token based, so instead of encrypting the `user_id`, we would generate a token, render it on the html, and use it to connect to the actioncable server.
+The ideal solution is to move to a token based approach, so instead of encrypting the `user_id`, we would generate a token, render it on the html, and use it to connect to the actioncable server.
 This token could then have an expiration date and/or be invalidated when used.

-Note that sharing the signed `user_id` via cookies does not make you safe either, it can still be leaked.
+Note that sharing the encrypted `user_id` via cookies does not make you safe either, it can still be leaked.

 Rails will probably move to a token based authentication scheme in the future, ActionCable is still new.